rameshdn105/Devops-Interview-Essentials-/6. Jenkins/Jenkins.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Q. *What is a trigger?
 Give an example of how the repository is pulled when a new commit is detected.
 Ans: Triggers are used to define when and how pipelines should be executed.
-When Jenkins is integrated with an SCM tool, for example, Git, the repository can be pulled every time there is a commit.
+-> When Jenkins is integrated with an SCM tool, for example, Git, the repository can be pulled every time there is a commit.

 ->The Git plugin should be first installed and set up.
 ->After this, you can build a trigger that specifies when a new build should be started.
 For example, you can create a job that pulls the repository and triggers a build when a change is committed.

-What are the ways to trigger a Jenkins Job/Pipeline?
+Q. What are the ways to trigger a Jenkins Job/Pipeline?
 Ans: There are many ways we can trigger a job in Jenkins.
-Some of the common ways are as below - *Trigger an API (POST) request to the target job URL with the required data.
+Some of the common ways are as below - ** Trigger an API (POST) request to the target job URL with the required data.
-*Trigger it manually from the Jenkins web application.
+** Trigger it manually from the Jenkins web application.
-*Trigger it using Jenkins CLI from the master/slave nodes.
+** Trigger it using Jenkins CLI from the master/slave nodes.
-*Time-based Scheduled Triggers like a cron job.
+** Time-based Scheduled Triggers like a cron job.
-*Event-based Triggers like SCM Actions (Git Commit, Pull Requests), WebHooks, etc.
+** Event-based Triggers like SCM Actions (Git Commit, Pull Requests), WebHooks, etc.
-*Upstream/Downstream triggers by other Jenkins jobs.
+** Upstream/Downstream triggers by other Jenkins jobs.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 12. What is Jenkins Build Cause?
 Ans: Build Cause is a text attribute that represents what made a job's build to be triggered, say it could be a Jenkins User (from UI), Timer for Scheduled jobs, Upstream jobs for a job which was triggered by upstream job, etc. This is mainly used to identify the nature of the builds - be it nightly, manual, automated, etc.

 13. How Jenkins knows when to execute a Scheduled job/pipeline and how it is triggered?
 Ans: Jenkins master will have the cron entries set up for the jobs as per the scheduled Job's configurations.
-As and when the time for a particular job comes, it commands agents (based on the configuration of the job) to execute the job with required configurations.
+As and when the time
+    for a particular job comes, it commands agents (based on the configuration of the job) to execute the job with required configurations.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 15. What are the Scopes of Jenkins Credentials?
-Ans: Jenkins credentials can be of one of the two scopes - Global & System
-* Global - the credential will be usable across all the jobs configured in the Jenkins instance (i.e. for all jobs).
+Ans: Jenkins credentials can be of one of the two scopes - Global & System ** Global - the credential will be usable across all the jobs configured in the Jenkins instance (i.e. for all jobs).
 This is more suited for user Jobs (i.e. for the freestyle, pipeline, or other jobs) to authenticate itself with target services/infrastructures to accomplish the purpose of the job)
-* System - This is a special scope that will allow the Jenkins itself (i.e. the core Jenkins functionalities & some installed plugins) to authenticate itself to external services/infrastructures to perform some defined tasks.
+** System - This is a special scope that will allow the Jenkins itself (i.e. the core Jenkins functionalities & some installed plugins) to authenticate itself to external services/infrastructures to perform some defined tasks.
 E.g. sending emails, etc.

 -> Reset password in jenkins: How to give security permission to new user?
 ** Navigate to "Manage Jenkins" -> "Security" -> "Configure Global Security" -> "Authentication"
-*Select the "Security Realm" (e.g. "Jenkins’ own user database") and click on "Save" *Go to "People" -> Click on a username for which you want to change the password (e.g. admin) -> "Configure" -> Enter a new password in the "Password" and "Confirm password" fields and click on "Save"
+** Select the "Security Realm" (e.g. "Jenkins’ own user database") and click on "Save" ** Go to "People" -> Click on a username for which you want to change the password (e.g. admin) -> "Configure" -> Enter a new password in the "Password" and "Confirm password" fields and click on "Save"

 Q. If I forgot login password of my jenkins how do i reset?
-Ans:
-Method 1:
--- Stop the Jenkins Server  "sudo systemctl stop jenkins "
--- We can disable the user security option in   /var/lib/jenkins/ -- nfg.xml  & restart jenkins.
+Ans: We can disable the user security option in   /var/lib/jenkins/ confg.xml  & restart jenkins.
--- sudo systemctl start jenkins

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 16. What is a Jenkins Shared Library and how it is useful?